 It’s important to keep a close watch on the various parameters of the cloud service.
 Metrics like response times, transaction rates, traffic stats, I/O stats, memory, and disk usage are some of the critical areas that need constant surveillance.
 Monitoring these values enables users to anticipate future usage and issues, as well as optimize the performance of your applications.

 You can also avoid false positives on momentary resource usage spikes by comparing these to a baseline value, retesting immediately when an error is detected, and increasing the observation window to delay when an alert is generated.
 This means you avoid overreacting to short-lived glitches, but not overlook critical performance issues that really require your attention.

 Fully benefit from the auto-scaling nature of AWS

 Enabling EC2 auto-scaling to your application architecture gives you better fault tolerance, availability, and helps with cost management.
 However, you still need to detect capacity issues that can affect performance.
-Applications Manager helps you constantly monitor and react to resource changes in your AWS instances, and make use of the dynamic load distribution mechanisms of AWS to ensure these resource spikes do not impact the delivery of your business services.
+Applications Manager helps you constantly monitor and react to resource changes in your AWS instances, and make use of the dynamic load distribution mechanisms of AWS, to ensure these resource spikes do not impact the delivery of your business services.
 You can also automate resource provisioning in virtual environments to improve operational effectiveness.

 Keep your budget in check

 It’s easy to lose track of your spending on AWS, which is why it is important to manage your cloud costs.
-With the Billing feature in Applications Manager, you gain visibility into your AWS cloud costs which will help optimize spending based on usage.
+With the Billing feature in Applications Manager, you gain visibility into your AWS cloud costs which will help optimize your spending based on usage.

-Services you can monitor with Applications Manager:
+Services you can monitor with the Applications Manager: